 Nominal Load Ratios 8k0 : 4r0, 8r0, 16r0 for 50W class AB1,

 The higher 75W Po is available when 2r0, 4r0, 8r0 loads are used

 5. Calculate core Afe, centre leg cross sectional area,

 Calculate Afe = 300 x sq.rt ( audio power, W ), in sq.mm.

-has been derived from a basic formula for core size used
+NOTE.
+This formula was derived from a basic formula for Afe used

 for mains transformers,

 Afe = sq.root power / 4.4, where the Afe is in sq inches,